 (Boys) A shirt that is long enough to be tucked in or tight enough not to go over their head when upside down is recommended.
 Elastic waistband bottoms are recommended.
 Jackets, zippers, buttons, hoods, baggy clothing, and socks should not be worn in the gym.

 All street clothes and shoes (including, but not limited to jeans, coats, and shoes) should be left in the cubbies provided at the entrance.
 Colorado School of Gymnastics is not responsible for lost or stolen items.

 In order to ensure your child is warmed up properly, please arrive on time to your scheduled class or practice.
 No gymnast should arrive more than 10 minutes before class and must be supervised until class begins.
 It is recommended to have your gymnast use the restroom prior to class.

 Colorado School of Gymnastics takes every precaution to ensure the safety of your child.
 Therefore, we ask parents to be as diligent as possible to ensure children are picked up on time and escorted from the building to their vehicle.
 We understand there are times that circumstances beyond control will cause you to run a few minutes late.
-Accordingly, CSG will extend the courtesy of supervising your child in the gym’s interior waiting area (reserved for students only) for an additional five minutes after his/her activity is finished.
+Accordingly, CSG will extend the courtesy of supervising your child in the gym’s waiting area for an additional five minutes after his/her activity is finished.

 Good behavior must be used at all times, including following directions given by any instructor in the gym.
 Gymnasts displaying disorderly or improper conduct before or during class will be asked to sit out of the class.
 In the extreme case that a child is shy or frightened, please communicate with his/her coach to find a solution.